gdmoney/network-automation-github-actions/README.md

 pip3 install --upgrade pip
 pip3 install netmiko
 ```
-- comment out user sudo check in the `run.sh` and `config.sh` files
+- comment out user sudo check in the `run.sh` and `config.sh` files at the top

 **Install and run the self-hosted agent**
 ```